benitomartin/mlops-chicago-rides/README.md

 ### Distance Distribution

-For the distance preprocessing, the first approach was to plot the pickup and drop off locations on a map and histogram (excluding outliers), to see the distribution.
+For the distance preprocessing, the first approach was to plot the pickup and drop-off locations on a map and histogram (excluding outliers), to see the distribution.

 <p>
     <img src="/images/distance_map.png"/>